FriendUPCloud/friendup/Readme.md

 Friend Unifying Platform version 1.2-RC2
 ========================================

 **NB:** This branch is not yet stable, and is currently under development.
 Out current stable branch for users is FriendUP v1.2-RC1.
 This current branch changes daily.
 Developers should commit to *the master branch* after proper testing.
 Check this out for more information on [commit guidelines](https://github.com/FriendUPCloud/friendup/wiki/4.-Developer-Commit-Guidelines).
-Bleeding edge *users* should check out the *friendup-1.2-rc2* branch.
+Bleeding edge *users* should check out the *dev* branch (where daily activity is occuring).
+This one will be merged into the *friendup-1.2-rc2* branch as soon as it is deemed ready.
+Then this will be merged back into master in 04/2019.

 ---